Getting a new customer costs 5-7x more than keeping an existing one.

 The menu QR and the loyalty enrollment QR can sit on the same table card.
 A customer who scans to see the menu sees the loyalty card offer at the same time.
 Enrollment happens during the meal, when the experience is fresh and positive.

-A digital QR menu also creates natural upsell moments — descriptions, photos, and specials that increase average ticket.
+A digital QR menu also creates natural upsell moments through descriptions, photos, and specials that increase average ticket.
 Combined with a loyalty program, the same visit drives both higher spend and higher return rate.

 9. Segment and personalize campaigns